As part of your IFoA CPD, members should carry out a reflective practice discussion with an 'appropriate person' of your choosing.

 What does a reflective discussion look like?

-Please watch the 2 short clips below to show you what a reflective practice discussion might look/sound like.
-In both videos, Melissa is played by Ji-Hyang Lee and Bob by Dermot Grenham, both of whom are IFoA Members and sit on the Scottish Board.
+In both videos, Melissa is played by Ji-Hyang Lee and Bob by Dermot Grenham, both of whom are IFoA members and sit on the Scottish Board.

 If you have any enquires about CPD, please contact the Membership Team